Northern flicker: Description

 Adults are brown with black bars on the back and wings.
 A mid- to large-sized northern flicker measures 28–36 cm in length and 42–54 cm in wingspan.
 The body mass can vary from 86 to 167 g.
 Among standard scientific measurements, the wing bone measures 12.2–17.1 cm, the tail measures 7.5–11.5 cm, the bill measures 2.2–4.3 cm and the tarsus measures 2.2–3.1 cm.
-The largest-bodied specimens are from the northern stretches of the species' range at the latitude of Alaska and Labrador, while the smallest specimens come from Grand Cayman Island.
+The largest-bodied specimens are from the northern stretches of the species' range at the latitude of Alaska and Labrador, while the smallest specimens come from Grand Cayman.
 A necklace-like black patch occupies the upper breast, while the lower breast and belly are beige with black spots.
 Males can be identified by a black (in the eastern part of the species' range) or red (in the western part) mustachial stripe at the base of the beak, while females lack this stripe.
 The tail is dark on top, transitioning to a white rump which is conspicuous in flight.
 Subspecific plumage is variable.

 Call and flight

 This bird's call is a sustained laugh, ki ki ki ki, quite different from that of the pileated woodpecker (Dryocopus pileatus).
 One may also hear a constant knocking as they often drum on trees or even metal objects to declare territory.
 Like most woodpeckers, northern flickers drum on objects as a form of communication and territory defense.
-In such cases, the object is to make as loud a noise as possible, so woodpeckers sometimes drum on metal objects.
+In such cases, the purpose is to make as loud a noise as possible, so woodpeckers sometimes drum on metal objects.

 Like many woodpeckers, its flight is undulating.
 The repeated cycle of a quick succession of flaps followed by a pause creates an effect comparable to a roller coaster.